-- We investigate the issues of the popular federated algorithm for non-IID data [37], which requests to share a global dataset of raw data.
-In contrast, we propose to share information from the non-sensitive modality and develop an effective framework named FedAA. - We propose to quantify data privacy by distance correlation and theoretically prove that sharing information from the non-sensitive modality is privacy-preserving under our setting. - The proposed method yields promising results on CIFAR-10, CIFAR-100 and MS COCO.
-More specifically, by sharing only a small amount of non-sensitive information (about 0.2% and 0.1%), FedAA outperforms the popular non-IID method, FedBN, by up to 21.26%, 12.52%, 5.90% relatively on different datasets.
+- We investigate the issues of the popular federated algorithm for non-IID data [43], which requires sharing a global dataset of raw images.
+In contrast, we propose a novel framework for federated learning, which only shares information from the non-sensitive modality.
+It is evident that our method can better preserve the privacy of images. - We propose to quantify data privacy by distance correlation and theoretically prove that sharing information from the non-sensitive modality is privacy-preserving. - The proposed method yields promising results on CIFAR-10, CIFAR-100 and MS COCO.
+More specifically, FedAA outperforms the popular non-IID method, FedBN, by up to 21.26%, 12.52%, 5.90% relatively on different datasets.